ArianDK/real-time-currency-converter/README.md

 # Currency Converter
-A Python-based Currency Converter with an intuitive GUI that allows users to create secure and customizable passwords.
-Built with flexibility in mind, the tool offers predefined modes and a custom mode for full user control.
+A Python-based Currency Converter with a modern GUI built using ttkbootstrap.
+Features include real-time exchange rates, dynamic updates, a convenient currency swap button, and a responsive, user-friendly design.

 ## Features